-The Winter 2022/2023 season began on 30th October 2022 (0200hrs local) and will end on 26th March 2023 (0059hrs local).
-Figure 32 depicts the planned and actual usage of the night flight movement and quota limits for the winter season so far, showing that the current cumulative is ~300 movements under the planned cumulative total.
+The Summer 2023 season began on 26th March 2023 (0100hrs local) and will end on 29th October 2023 (0159hrs local).
+Figure 32 depicts the planned and actual usage of the night flight movement and quota limits for the summer season so far, showing an under utilisation for the first week of 25 movements.

-Figure 33 provides a breakdown of the flights either avoiding the night quota period (avoided) or using unplanned quota usage (dispensed or non-dispensed).
-Dispensations for unscheduled night movements were applied for 11 flights in December due to disruption caused by unforecast snow.
+Figure 33 provides a breakdown of the number of flights either avoiding the night quota period (avoided) or using unplanned quota usage (non-dispensed).
+GAL have applied 52 dispensations due to widespread and prolonged disruption due to French ATC strikes.